open/close all folders

 - In chapter 7 of The Second Try, Shinji got to talk to his wife's stepmother for first time.
-Later on, in the sequel Asuka at last introduced him to her parents.

 - The Wrong Reflection's first chapter has Eleya introduce her operations officer-slash-boyfriend Gaarra to her family while attending her sister's wedding.
 Her parents are mildly annoyed that Eleya isn't planning to marry Gaarra anytime soon (it's because they're already in violation of fraternization rules as a commanding officer loving one of her senior staff).